-Panels of our Health Committee consider allegations that registrants' fitness to practise is impaired by reason of their physical and / or mental health.
+Panels of our Health Committee consider allegations that registrants' fitness to practise is impaired by reason of their physical or mental health.
 Many registrants manage a health condition effectively and work within any limitations their condition may present.
-However, the HPC can take action when the health of a registrant is judged to be affecting their ability to practice safely and effectively.
+However, the HPC can take action when the health of a registrant may impair their ability to practice safely and effectively.

-The HPC's representative at a Health Committee hearing will usually make an application for proceedings of the Health Committee to be heard in private.
-Often sensitive matters regarding the registrant's health may have to be discussed and it may not be appropriate for that information to be discussed in public session.
-Panels cannot strike someone from the Register in cases concerning ill-health unless the registrant concerned has been suspended, subject to a conditions of practice order or a combination of both, for a period of two or more years.
+The HPC's representative at a Health Committee hearing will usually make an application for proceedings of the health committee to be heard in private.
+Often sensitive matters regarding the registrant's health may have to be discussed and it may not be appropriate for that information to be discussed in public session

+Panels cannot strike someone from the Register in cases concerning ill health unless the registrant concerned has been suspended, subject to a conditions of practice order or a combination of both, for a period of two or more years.

 The sanctions available are intended to provide an opportunity for registrants to overcome health problems.
-For example, a suspension may allow a registrant to receive treatment before returning to practice.
+For example a suspension may allow a registrant to receive treatment before returning to practice.

 The Health Committee considered five cases in 2009-10.
-Of those cases, four registrants were suspended from the Register and in the final case, a conditions of practice order was imposed.
+Of those cases, four registrants were suspended from the register and in the final case, a conditions of practice order was imposed.
 The conditions were imposed for 18 months and were that any relevant work undertaken should be supervised and that the registrant must remain under the care of a medical professional and comply with prescribed treatment.
-The Panel requested medical reports every three months and the order will be reviewed by a panel before its expiry.
+Medical reports every three months were requested and the order will also be reviewed by a panel before its expiry.

-Not well founded
+Not well-founded

-Once a panel of the Investigating Committee has determined that there is a case to answer in relation to the allegation that is made, the HPC is obliged to proceed with the case.
+Once a panel of the Investigating Committee has determined that there is a 'case to answer' in relation to the allegation that is made the HPC is obliged to proceed with the case.
 In 2009-10 there were 76 cases considered to be not well founded.

 The onus is on the HPC to prove its case that the registrant's fitness to practise is impaired.
-If the HPC is unable to prove the facts of the case, the statutory ground of the allegation, or that fitness to practise is impaired, then the allegation is considered to be not well founded and no further action is taken.
+If HPC are unable to prove the facts of the case, a "ground" of the allegation or that fitness to practise is impaired, then the allegation is considered not be "well founded" and no further action is taken.

-Table 27 indicates the number of cases considered to be not well founded in 2009-10.
+The table below indicates the number of cases considered to be not well founded in 2009-10.

-Year Number of not well founded cases Total number of concluded cases % of cases not well founded
+Year Number of not well- founded cases Total number of concluded cases % of cases not well founded

-2005-06 6 1 51 2
+2005-06 1 51 2

-2006-07 ['] 18 96 19
+2006-07 18 96 19

-2007-08 3 26 156 17
+2007-08 26 156 17

 2008-09 40 175 23

-2009-10) 76 256 30
+2009-10 76 256 30

-Table 27 Cases not well founded
+Table 27 Cases not well-founded

 In the majority of cases considered to be not well founded, registrants had demonstrated to panels that their fitness to practise was not impaired.
 If registrants are able to demonstrate insight and can show that any shortcomings have been overcome, panels may not find that fitness to practise is currently impaired.
-In some cases the ground of the allegation (ie misconduct, lack of competence) is found to be proven.
-However, if the allegation is minor in nature or an isolated incident, and where reoccurrence of the alleged incident is regarded as unlikely, then a Panel can determine that the ground of the allegation does not amount to an impairment of the registrant's fitness to practise.
+In some cases a lack of competence or misconduct was found, but where it was a relatively minor or an isolated incident where reoccurrence was regarded as unlikely it did not amount to an impairment of a registrant's fitness to practise.